JorgeRodz/Blog-API/README.md

 ## User

-- No user CRUD by now, but there are two user created on the DB.
+- No user CRUD by now, but there seed data to create user and posts.
-- The user information is on the 'How to use it' section

 ## ⏯️ Run locally 💻️